TaffazulAnsari/5022_Tutorials-Ninja/README.md

 ![](https://github.com/TaffazulAnsari/images/blob/main/image/ninja.png)

 ## Introduction
-BEFIT is a health-related service platform that offers health-related services, including activity tracking, mental wellness programs, nutrition plans, and personal training bookings.
+The Tutorials Ninja e-commerce platform offers a variety of features, including user registration, product browsing, cart management, and checkout.
 The testing focused on verifying the functionality, usability, and accessibility of these features across multiple devices and browsers.

 ## Objective

-The goal of this testing project is to evaluate the **functionality**, **performance**, and **usability** of the **BEFIT** website hosted at [Link](https://baidu-bandits-072-git-main-sanjukumari-techs-projects.vercel.app/).
+The goal of this testing project is to evaluate the **functionality, performance, and usability** of the **Tutorials Ninja** website hosted at https://tutorialsninja.com/demo/index.php?route=common/home.
 This testing ensures that the website works as expected, navigates smoothly, and provides a user-friendly experience.

 ## Project Type
-Manual Testing
+Manual and Automated Testing

 ## Table of Contents